Largest artificial non-nuclear explosions: Intelsat 708 Long March 3B launch failure

 On 15 February 1996, a Chinese Long March 3B rocket veered off course 2 seconds after clearing the launch tower at the Xichang Satellite Launch Center, then crashed into a nearby village and exploded on impact.
 The explosion was equivalent to 55 tons of TNT.
 After the disaster, foreign engineers were kept in a bunker for five hours while, some alleged, the Chinese People's Liberation Army attempted to "clean up" the damage.
 Xinhua News Agency initially reported 6 deaths and 57 injuries.

 Enschede fireworks disaster

 On 13 May 2000, 177 tonnes of fireworks exploded in Enschede, in the Netherlands, in which 23 people were killed and 947 were injured.
+Due to improper storage and fire precautions made by S.E.
+Fireworks, the fire that ignited the explosives spread rapidly throughout the compound.
 The first explosion had the order of 800 kg TNT equivalence; the final explosion was in the range of 4,000–5,000 kg TNT.

 2001–present

 AZF chemical factory

 On 21 September 2001, an explosion occurred at a fertilizer factory in Toulouse, France.
 The disaster caused 31 deaths, 2,500 seriously wounded, and 8,000 minor injuries.
-The blast (estimated yield of 20–40 tons of TNT, comparable in scale to the military test Operation Blowdown) was heard 80 km away (50 miles) and registered 3.4 on the Richter magnitude scale.
+The blast (estimated yield of 20–40 tons of TNT) was heard 80 km away (50 miles) and registered 3.4 on the Richter magnitude scale.
 It damaged about 30,000 buildings over about two-thirds of the city, for an estimated total cost of about €2 billion.